Question

 Results-driven

-Ideal when describing the creation of revenue, leads, ideas, or other valuable outputs that didn't exist before your involvement
+Ideal when describing the creation of revenue, leads, ideas, or other valuable outputs.
+This word emphasizes your ability to produce tangible business value and measurable results.

 Produced